RenderToolbox/VirtualScenes/README.md

 You will now have two flavors of Mitsuba to manage.

-On OS X, you'll have two versions of `Mitsuba.app`.
+On OS X, you'll have two flavors of `Mitsuba.app`.
 Rename the RGB version to `Mitsuba-RGB.app` and put both of them somewhere you can remember, perhaps your `/Applications` folder.

-On Linux, you'll have two versions of the `dist` folder which is produced by the build.
+On Linux, you'll have two flavors of the `dist` folder which is produced by the build.
 Copy the spectral version to a folder named `mitsuba`, copy the RGB version to a folder named `mitsuba-rgb`, and put them both somewhere you can remember, perhaps `/usr/local/` or your home folder.

 ### VirtualScenes Configuration
 Git clone this repository and add to your Matlab path.